emergingsoftwar/documents/README.md

 * Priority is defined

 ## Rationale for Backlog Order
 We have decided to build the behavioral matching system as a web application.
-In order to build the web application, the first stories that have the at most priority is selecting the framework that we will use to build the web application and build the initial layout of the web site containing header, footer and place holders for several other pages.  <br/>
+In order to build the web application, the first stories that have the at most priority is selecting the framework that we will use to build the web application and build the initial layout of the web site containing header, footer and place holders for other pages.  <br/>

 The next stories will be about deciding the contents of the web pages we are creating based on the specifications provided and then implementing the functionality.
 These pages can range in different formats based on the product owner needs.
 The aim of the web app is to find players across different games that can be matched based on user defined filters.
 The player's data extracted from external API of our choosing will be filtered and displayed for the users.
 This data will also be used by the match making algorithm to find potential matches. <br/>